LearNAT: Learning NL2SQL with AST-guided Task Decomposition for Large Language Models: Additional experiments

-First, we present the most naive baseline (w/o \TheName{}), which represents the basic performance of Qwen2.5-Coder-7B.
-Then, we remove the AST-guide, replacing it with naive MCTS for decomposition and using vanilla DPO in reinforcement learning.
+\textbf{Effectiveness of Decomposition Synthesis Procedure.} We remove the AST-guide, replacing it with naive MCTS for decomposition and using vanilla DPO in reinforcement learning.
 The results show an improvement over w/o \TheName{} (e.g., 5.6\%$\uparrow$ on BIRD-dev), indicating that decomposition-based RL enhances LLM performance in complex NL2SQL tasks.
 However, compared to \TheName{}, the model's performance drops significantly (e.g., 5.0\%$\downarrow$ on BIRD-dev), suggesting that without an appropriate reward evaluation, performance improvements are limited. \TheName{} tightly integrates reward modeling with AST, designing a rule-based reward model that significantly enhances LLM performance.

-Next, we remove the SFT stage, leading to a performance drop (e.g., 3.6\%$\downarrow$ on BIRD-dev), indicating that SFT is necessary for initializing the LLM before applying MDPO, aligning with findings from prior work~\citep{SENSE}.
+\textbf{Effectiveness of Margin-Aware Reinforcement Learning.} We remove the SFT stage, leading to a performance drop (e.g., 3.6\%$\downarrow$ on BIRD-dev), indicating that SFT is necessary for initializing the LLM before applying MDPO, aligning with findings from prior work~\citep{SENSE}.
 Similarly, removing MDPO results in a performance decline (e.g., 4.4\%$\downarrow$ on BIRD-dev), showing that SFT alone teaches the LLM to generate correct outputs but fails to suppress incorrect ones~\citep{liao2024tpo}, which degrades overall model performance.
 Replacing MDPO with naive DPO further reduces performance, as the lack of margin awareness prevents the LLM from distinguishing critical steps during preference learning, leading to coarse-grained reward estimation and thus suboptimal performance.

-We also analyze the importance of few-shot learning by removing demonstrations during inference.
-The results show that few-shot learning helps the model better follow user intent and learn new knowledge from demonstrations, thereby improving performance.
-Replacing adaptive demonstration reasoning (ADR) with random demonstration selection (RDR) leads to a performance drop (e.g., 1.8\%$\downarrow$ on BIRD-dev), confirming that adaptive demonstrations allow the model to find more relevant examples, further boosting performance.

-Finally, we conduct a simple experiment using naive Qwen2.5-Coder-7B with CoT-based decomposition, where the LLM directly decomposes the NL2SQL task and generates SQL.
-While this setup improves performance (e.g., 1.8\%$\uparrow$ on BIRD-dev), it is far less effective than \TheName{}, highlighting the importance of AST-guide decomposition, reinforcement learning and adaptive demonstrations.